 Rosemary at Christmastime

 As children we sensed the magic of the Christmas season, which was something that we could not necessarily identify or explain through words.
 It began several days before Christmas, and there was more to it than sugary sweets and unwrapping presents on that special day.
-What we were sensing was the shift of the winter equinox, aided by myriads of intelligent beings in multiple realms of existence, which we may call angels, devas, fairies, and elves.
+What we were sensing was the shift of the winter (in the Northern hemisphere) equinox, aided by myriads of intelligent beings in multiple realms of existence, which we may call angels, devas, fairies, and elves.
 What is happening during this time is not always visible to the human eye but can be experienced deeply within the heart…a knowing there is so much going on beneath the surface that is preparing us and the Earth for new growth and expansion.

 Rosemary is one of the best known herbs used in Elfin magic, and along with pine, peppermint, mulberry, bay and other herbs, it is one of those often employed during the holiday season.
-It is highly favored by elves and humans alike for it versatility, at any time of year.
+It herb is highly favored by elves and humans alike for it versatility, at any time of year.
 The name “Rosemary” was coined by Pliny, who combined foam (ros) and sea (mare), indicating how often it grows very near to the seashores.
 The uses of this perennial shrub are widespread because it grows quite easily.
 It usually flowers in April to May, prefers a chalky soil and will grow up to four feet high.

 Customs, Folklore & Magic